erroronline1/caro/readme.md

 * review max display option for summary overview
 * exportform documentation type, 'user'-name field by default, date, time -> available for groups as well?
     * -> reconsider availability of forms and records for groups, just no database entries or mandatory name field
-* recreate outdated forms for compliance reasons, hint that this is not the current version if newer approved exist
+* after displaying form approvals on given date/time maybe recreate outdated forms for compliance reasons, hint that this is not the current version if newer approved exist
-    * export from composer -> change store syntax for forms to json containing component ids

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue